On product identities and the Chow rings of holomorphic symplectic varieties: Tautological rings and product cycles

 \subsubsection{Divisors}

-It is well-known (cf. \cite{mukai1} , \cite{mukai2}, \cite{OG1}, \cite{Y}) that the determinant line bundle homomorphism is an isomorphism for $\langle v, \, v \rangle >0,$ and is in all cases surjective.
-Here denotes the orthogonal complement of the Mukai vector $v$ in the algebraic Mukai lattice.
-Divisors on $\M$ are thus tautological, making Definition \ref{def: taut ring M} independent of the choice of universal family/universal Chern character.
+It is well-known (cf. \cite{mukai1} , \cite{mukai2}, \cite{OG1}, \cite{Y}) that the determinant line bundle homomorphism is an isomorphism for $\langle v, \, v \rangle >0$, and is in all cases surjective.
+Here denotes the orthogonal complement of the Mukai vector $v$ in the algebraic Mukai lattice equipped with the Mukai pairing Divisors on $\M$ are thus tautological, making Definition \ref{def: taut ring M} independent of the choice of universal family/universal Chern character.